 Try Regular Scalp Massages

 While some options might be expensive and require a professional, like hiring a dermatologist, there's one approach to regrowth that can be done by yourself and won't cost you a dime.
 Cervando says, "in most cases, frequent scalp massages can stimulate new hair growth."
 Although the hair that grows back "won't be super thick, scalp massages could help lightly fill in the area."
-However, he does mention it won't work in every case (again, everyone is different), but it's definitely worth trying.
+However, he does mention it won't work in every case (again, everyone is different), but it's worth trying.
 Friese agrees that "massaging the scalp at the hairline will increase circulation and encourage hair growth."

 When you massage your head, it's important only to use the pads of your fingers; don't rake over this sensitive area with fingernails.
 Move fingers in a gentle, circular pattern for a few minutes every day.
 Try not to press down firmly on your hairline, as this can stunt growth.